NOTICE OF HEARING FOR AREA PLAN COMMISSION 3/13/2020

-Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 2nd day of April, 2020, for the purpose of reviewing and hearing comment on the request of RTT Investments LLC, 9138 Bluffton Rd., Fort Wayne, IN 46809 for the purpose of a General Development Plan.
+Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 2nd day of April, 2020, for the purpose of reviewing and hearing comment on the request of Ronald & Renee Gustafson, 3649 E 1000 N, Ossian, IN 46777 for the purpose of Rezoning.

-Brief Legal: The subject property is described as 16.63 acres SE/4 21-27N-12E in Lancaster Township of Wells County.
+Brief Legal: The subject property is described as 3.44 acres in the SE quarter of Section 10 Township 28N Range 12E in Jefferson Township.

 Dated this 13th day of March, 2020